There are several issues to settle in most divorces:

 - Do your best to come to a mutual agreement about the ownership of the assets with your spouse outside the court.
 If a mutual agreement is not possible, your lawyer can help you to file a claim for property equalisation at the Family Court- keep in mind that filing such a claim will increase the service fees you are required to pay to your lawyer and the court.

 - If you have children together, you need to clarify with whom the children will live in the future and whether you will share their custody or not.
-If only one of the parents takes on the children's custody, he or she will be solely responsible for the children's upbringing.
+If only one of the parents takes on the children's custody (“Sorgerecht”), he, he or she will be solely responsible for the children's upbringing.
 The parent who has the custody decides, for instance, which kindergarten or school the children go to, with whom they interact and where they live.
 According to the “Parental visiting rights” ("Umgangsrecht"), the parent who does not have the right of custody is entitled to see his children regularly.
 You and your spouse can reach a mutual agreement on these issues outside the court.
 Only if you fail to come to an agreement, will the court intervene and decide about custody and visiting rights.
 In this case, the main priority is always the wellbeing of the children.
-Try your best to reach an agreement on child custody and visiting rights.
+Try your best to reach an agreement on child custody and visiting rights outside the court.
 If you cannot agree, you can file a claim in the court with the help of your lawyer.
 Involving the lawyer in the conflict, however, will increase your legal fees.

 - After the divorce, a so-called "pension sharing" rule ("Versorgumgsausgleich") applies to the couples' pension entitlement.
 In principle, the longer you have worked and the more you have earned, the higher the amount of pension you will receive.
 In a marriage, however, often one spouse stays at home, for instance, to care for the children.
 So, he or she will be entitled to a lower pension compared to the other person.
 In the case of a divorce, the person with the more substantial pension entitlement must hand over part of his pension rights to his/her partner.
 During the divorce process, the Family Court decides what portion of a person’s pension rights must be transferred to the spouse.